Directions & Parking

 Atlanta, GA 30303

-FAST FACTS ON SAND VOLLEYBALL COMPLEX
+FAST FACTS ON BEACH VOLLEYBALL COMPLEX

 -- The recycled material was composed of brick, concrete, rock, re-steel, and misc. metal piping, from an old ice plant that was buried beneath the X-lot parking lot behind the GSU Sports Arena.

--- Many years ago, the site of the GSU Sand Volleyball Complex was owned by Atlantic Ice Companies as an ice manufcaturing plant.
+-- Many years ago, the site of the GSU Beach Volleyball Complex was owned by Atlantic Ice Companies as an ice manufcaturing plant.
 The ice was loaded into refrigerated railroad cars carrying meat and produce, so historically, the site has gone from ice to sand, neither of which are native to Atlanta.

 -- The "fiberon" decking which surrounds the courts is actually composed of 50% wood dust and is composed of 74% recycled content.